wq/django-data-wizard/docs/config/settings.md

 ### `DATA_WIZARD['IDMAP']`

+The `IDMAP` setting controls how foreign keys are handled while importing data.
+The configured `IDMAP` function will only be called the first time a new identifier is encountered.
+Once the mapping is established (manually or automatically), it will be re-used in subsequent wizard runs.

 Setting | Description
 ---|---
-`"data_wizard.idmap.existing"` (default) | Automatically map existing IDs, but require user to map unknown ids `"data_wizard.idmap.never"` | Require user to manually map all IDs the first time they are found in a file `"data_wizard.idmap.always"` | Always map IDs (skip manual mapping).
-Unknown IDs will be passed on as-is to the serializer, which will cause per-row errors unless using natural keys.
+`"data_wizard.idmap.existing"` (default) | Automatically map values that exactly match *existing* IDs in the foreign table, but ask user to manually map identifiers that don't match.
+`"data_wizard.idmap.never"` | *Never* automatically map values to foreign IDs.
+Instead, require user to manually map all values to foreign IDs the first time they are found in a file.
+`"data_wizard.idmap.always"` | *Always* map values to IDs as-is and let the serializer handle the mapping.
+Unless you are using natural keys or a custom serializer, rows containing invalid identifiers will be skipped during import.
-(Path to function) | Custom mapping function (see below)

-If a custom function is defined, it should accept an identifier and a serializer field, and return the mapped value (or `None` if no automatic mapping is available).
+(Path to custom function) | The function should accept an identifier and a serializer field, and return the mapped value (or `None` if no automatic mapping is available).
 See the [built-in functions][idmap.py] for examples.

-Note that the configured `IDMAP` function will only be called the first time a new identifier is encountered.
-Once the mapping is established (manually or automatically), it will be re-used in subsequent wizard runs.

 ### `DATA_WIZARD['AUTHENTICATION']`

 Setting | Description
 ---|---
 `"rest_framework.authentication.SessionAuthentication"` (default) | Leverage existing `django.contrib.auth` session cookie.
-(Path to class) | Any Django REST Framework [authentication class][authentication][
+(Path to class) | Any Django REST Framework [authentication class][authentication]

 Note that `DATA_WIZARD['AUTHENTICATION']` is intentionally configured separately from `REST_FRAMEWORK['DEFAULT_AUTHENTICATION_CLASSES']`.
 This is to avoid potential conflicts in projects that provide Django REST Framework APIs for a completely different set of users than those that will be using the Data Wizard.